Pourquoi Hermès a-t-il prospéré pendant si longtemps ?

 Conclusion

 Hermès has thrived for nearly two centuries thanks to the rare combination of a visionary family heritage, uncompromising artisanal expertise, a carefully orchestrated scarcity strategy, and controlled diversification.
-By placing quality and sustainability at the heart of its project, the house has forged a timeless aura and resisted the fluctuations of the global luxury market.
+By placing quality and sustainability at the heart of its mission, the house has forged a timeless aura and withstood the fluctuations of the global luxury market.